“Introducing New Products & Ideas”

 Forage yield at the soft dough stage of development can be double the yield at boot stage, but protein can drop below 10%.

-As with any crop good seedbed and seed placement to soil is essential to success.
+As with any crop good seedbed and seed placement to the soil is essential to success.

 Triticale’s planted in the early winter generally needs nutrition similar to wheat.